-- 3.18 There have been two main drivers behind these developments: - (i) A desire to better meet the needs of, and provide redress for the harm caused to, victims of crime; and - (ii) To find an effective alternative to punitive responses and establish positive ways of dealing with children, young people and adults when incidents occur. - 3.19 There are currently two government accredited community-based providers: - Alternatives NI. - Community Restorative Justice Ireland. - 3.20 Police will submit a streamline file and will recommend that the accused may be suitable to be dealt with by referral to a restorative scheme.
-Police will make the necessary enquiries into which scheme has the capability to provide a worthwhile restorative programme as an alternative to prosecution, and refer the matter to PPS. - 3.21 Such a reference can only be made with the consent of the offender and, where there is one, the victim.
-The decision to be made by the PPS is whether the case is suitable to be dealt with by the scheme.7 - 3.22 Where the decision is taken that the case is suitable to be dealt with by the scheme, police will be informed, and will in turn notify the scheme.
+- (i) A desire to better meet the needs of, and provide redress for the harm caused to, victims of crime; and - (ii) To find an effective alternative to punitive responses and establish positive ways of dealing with children, young people and adults when incidents occur. - 3.4.13 There are currently two government accredited community-based providers: - Northern Ireland Alternatives. - Community Restorative Justice Ireland. - 3.4.14 Police will submit a streamline file and will recommend that the accused may be suitable to be dealt with by referral to a restorative scheme.
+Police will make the necessary enquiries into which scheme has the capability to provide a worthwhile restorative programme as an alternative to prosecution, and refer the matter to PPS. - 3.4.15 Such a reference can only be made with the consent of the offender and, where there is one, the victim.
+The decision to be made by the PPS is whether the case is suitable to be dealt with by the scheme.6 - 3.4.16 Where the decision is taken that the case is suitable to be dealt with by the scheme, police will be informed, and will in turn notify the scheme.
 If the offender does not cooperate with the scheme, the matter may be referred back to police for further investigation.
-Similarly, if the decision of the PPS is that the case is not suitable for disposal by the scheme, a full police investigation will be conducted and reported to PPS. - 3.23 A Community Based Restorative Justice Scheme disposal will be recorded on the individual's criminal record for a period of two years for a young person and six years for an adult.
+Similarly, if the decision of the PPS is that the case is not suitable for disposal by the scheme, a full police investigation will be conducted and the matter reported to the PPS thereafter. - 3.4.17 A Community Based Restorative Justice Scheme disposal will be recorded on the individual's criminal record for a period of two years for a young person and six years for an adult.